MonoidDev/split-pages/README.md

 };
 ```

 You probably want to add `.split-pages/` to your `.gitignore`, too.
-This is where the auto-generated code we put.
+This is where  we put the auto-generated code by default.

 Now, create 3 pages `A`, `B` and `NoMatch` under `./src/pages`, populating them with some content: